 Along a 3500-mile coastline famed for its natural beauty, Pemaquid Point stands out for its twisted rock formations pounded by the restless seas.
-ME 130 goes from Damariscotta (northeast of Wiscasset) through the heart of the Pemaquid Peninsula (the longest on the coast of Maine) to Pemaquid Point, a major destination for its natural beauty, artists and nature lovers from across the globe come here to record the memorable seascape in drawings, paintings and photographs.
+A major destination for its natural beauty, artists and nature lovers from across the globe come here to record the memorable seascape in drawings, paintings and photographs.

 Point Reyes National Seashore

-The windswept peninsula Point Reyes is a rough-hewn beauty that has always lured marine mammals and migratory birds as well as scores of shipwrecks.
-It was here in 1579 that Sir Francis Drake landed to repair his ship, the Golden Hind.
+Windswept Point Reyes peninsula is a rough-hewn beauty that has always lured marine mammals and migratory birds; it's also home to scores of shipwrecks.
+In 1579, Sir Francis Drake landed here to repair his ship, the Golden Hind.
 During his five-week stay he mounted a brass plaque near the shore claiming this land for England.

 Lassen Volcanic National Park